-The present report is Wave & Tide Data Analysis Report 5.
-This provides an update to the analysis presented in the baseline wave and tide data report and compares the wave data collected between March 2016 and March 2017, to the baseline analysis in Wave & Tide Data Analysis Report 1 published in 2013 and updates in Wave & Tide Data Analysis Reports 2, 3, and 4.
+The present report is Wave & Tide Data Analysis Report 6.
+This provides an update to the analysis presented in the baseline wave and tide data report and compares the wave data collected between March 2017 and March 2018, to the baseline analysis in Wave & Tide Data Analysis Report 1 published in 2013 and updates in Wave & Tide Data Analysis Reports 2 to 5.